JJGregory/PracticalMachineLearningAssignment/Assignment.md

     gbm_model_confusion <- confusionMatrix(factor(apply(predict(gbm_model, newdata = Validation_data[,1:53], n.trees = 300, type = 'response'),1,which.max), labels = c("A","B","C","D","E")),Validation_data$classe)

-The random forest model had an accuracy of 0.9974206 compared to the gradient boosted model's accuract of 0.3931858.
+The random forest model had an accuracy of 0.9974206 compared to the gradient boosted model's accuracy of 0.3931858.

+### Out of sample error estimate

+The out of sample error is estimatedfrom 1 minus the OOB accuracy.

+The random forest model has an estimated out of sample error of `1-r RF_OOB_confusion$overall[2]` compared to the gradient boosted model's estimated out of sample error of
+`1- r gbm_model_confusion$overall[2]`. \#\#\# Model selection

-The random forest model was more accurate, so I chose to use it for my final predictions.
+The random forest model has a lower estimated out of sample error, so I chose to use it for my final predictions.

 Predictions
 -----------